'There were times I couldn't pay the Dewa bill': Kris Fade opens up about his journey to stardom

 What’s next for Kris Fade?

 For Kris, the goals remain loud and clear: continue his successful radio show and expand Fade Fit.
-“I want to continue having the number one radio show in the country on Virgin Radio,” he added.
+“I want to continue having the number one radio show in the country on Virgin Radio."

 “Even after 16 years of being on the show, I still have the urge to keep pushing.
 I never want to stop.
 And I also want to make Fade Fit the largest snack company in the world, coming out of the Middle East.
 It’s a huge ambition, but I’m going to try," said Kris.